 '''

-Copyright (C) 1999-2019 STROMASYS
+Copyright (C) 1999-2018 STROMASYS

 All rights reserved.

 The software contained on this media is proprietary to and embodies

 the confidential technology of STROMASYS.
 Possession, use, duplication,

 or dissemination of the software and media is authorized only pursuant

 to a valid written license from STROMASYS.

-#

 Sample configuration file for VAX 6000 Model 310.

+set session hw_model = VAX_6310

 #-----

-set session hw_model = VAX_6310

-#

 Choose a name for the instance, if needed, to differentiate it among other

 instances running on the same host.

-#-----

 include configuration_name.icfg

-#

 Use the following commands to disable the rotating LOG files and enable

 a single LOG file.
 Select either append or overwrite (for each time the

 instance starts) and specify desired log path and file name.

-#

-#-----

------

 set session log_method = append

 #set session log_method = overwrite

 #set session log = VAX_6310.log

 It is possible to reduce the size of the log file using filtering

 possibilities:

 1) Based on message type (info, warning, error)

 2) Based on repeatetive messages removing.

 You can specify which type of messages should be logged using option

 'log_show_messages' which is a string option containing mentioned above

 message types delimited by comma.
 Default is "all" which means to log

 all existing message types.

 You can specify that repeatetive messages should be filtered out using

 'log_repeat_filter' "on"/"off" option.
 Default value is "off"

-#

 The same as default "all"

 set session log_show_messages="info, warning, error"

 Show only information and error messages

 #set session log_show_messages="info, error"

 Show only error messages

 #set session log_show_messages="error"

 Filter repeatetive messages out

 #set session log_repeat_filter="on"

+The following lines tell the emulator where to preserve NVRAM content.

+It will keep the current time of the emulated VAX (when you do not

 '''